play-station451/web-v2/README.md

 If you wish to develop or just learn more about terbiums components and stuff feel free to read out [Documentation](/docs/README.md)

-If your looking to see what Anura APIs and features are supported in terbium, refer to: [here](/docs/anura-compat.md)
+If your looking to see what Anura APIs and features are supported in terbium, refer to: [here](/docs/anura-compat.md), if your looking to see what Electron API's are supported in terbium refer to: [here](/docs/lemonade-compat.md)

 ### <span style="color: #32ae62;">Contributors</span>